 - very good memory for people who've given food to them in the past or situations where food was available

-Children with Prader-Willi syndrome can tolerate much larger amounts of food before their body automatically vomits it back up, and they're not as sensitive to pain.
+People with Prader-Willi syndrome can tolerate much larger amounts of food before their body automatically vomits it back up, and they're not as sensitive to pain.
 Therefore, they can eat objects that would make other people very ill.

 This means they're at higher risk of: